syjer/spring-ng-webjar/README.md

  - use webjars for handling the (js/css) dependencies
  - use wro4j for handling the concatenation of the third party js/css resources _offline_
- - use wro4j for handling the concatenation of the application resources at runtime for enabling a simpler dev cycle <- TODO
+ - use wro4j for handling the concatenation of the application resources at runtime for enabling a simpler dev cycle
  - use jasmine for bdd tests